 RESPONSIBILITIES AND ACTIVITIES: The purpose of the job can be broken down in different responsibilities and end results.
 Each end result shows what the job is accountable for, within what framework and what the added value is.
 Normally a job has 4-8 core end results.
 For each end result, approximately 3-6 activities should be described (see Writing Guide Pages 9-10).

-Leading discussions with parties to the appeals to ensure understanding of disclosure and • hearing processes.
-Translating complex issues/terminology into language that is understood by Board Members and • stakeholders.
-Representing the interest of the boards at departmental activities, interdepartmental activities, • municipal functions, association functions or other stakeholder functions.
-Providing information and advice regarding the board's mandates, responsibilities, roles, • legislation, etc. to internal and external stakeholders.
-Attend, and/or develop and deliver presentations at conferences and trade shows (APPI, CIP, • ADOA, RMA, Alberta Municipalities CPAA etc..
-6. The Case Manager is responsible for developing and administering training to Board Members, appeal parties, and both internal and external stakeholders to ensure roles and procedures are understood by all.
-This includes: Preparing information bulletins, briefing materials, newsletter articles for presentation to Board • members and internal and external stakeholders.
-Preparing and delivering briefs and training material on technical issues for Board Members at • workshops and other board training events, as required.
-Translating complex issues/terminology into language that is understood by Board Members and • stakeholders.
-Developing and maintaining multidisciplinary resources to educate Board Members and administration (lawyers, expert witnesses on assessment, planning, property valuation, engineers, etc.) 7.
-Where applicable, the Case Manager, working with the Board Solicitors, is responsible for ensuring the effective use of law students and planning students.
-This includes: Preparing and delivering training to students.
-Providing clear instructions for student projects.
-Providing constructive feedback to ensure development of the students. • Managing the students' workload to ensure timelines are adhered to.
-8. This position is responsible for supporting and contributing to the success of the boards through the management of a portfolio of cases enabling consistent and efficient case management.- This involves: Facilitating the review of case management processes to improve the effective use of resources. • Encouraging the use of standard case management practices, methodology and processes. • Providing recommendations to management regarding policy, program and procedural • changes/revisions.
-Identifying trends, issues and GoA policies/legislation as well as other jurisdictional legislation • that may impact the functioning of the boards and its decisions Providing management with an assessment of Board decisions that impact other GoA ministries. • Development and implementation of best practices for case management. • 9.
-The Case Manager is responsible for activities specific to annexation matters.- This involves: Preparing draft Orders in Council for both "contested" and "uncontested" annexations Making recommendations to Cabinet via briefing packages on "uncontested" annexations, • ensuring they meet annexation principles.
-Supervise the preparation of the transmittal Cabinet documents required for "uncontested" annexations.
-Attending courses to remain current with emerging land planning and municipal trends and challenges, as required.
+- Translating complex issues/terminology into language that is understood by Tribunal Members and stakeholders. - Representing the interest of the Tribunal at departmental activities, interdepartmental activities, municipal functions, association functions or other stakeholder functions. - Providing information and advice regarding the Tribunal's mandates, responsibilities, roles, legislation, etc. to internal and external stakeholders. - Attend, and/or develop and deliver presentations at conferences and trade shows (Alberta Assessors Association, Appraisal Institute of Canada, RMA, Alberta Municipalities etc.). - 6.
+The Case Manager is responsible for developing and administering training to Tribunal Members, and both internal and external stakeholders to ensure roles and procedures are understood by all.
+This includes: - Preparing information bulletins, briefing materials, newsletter articles for presentation to Tribunal members and internal and external stakeholders. - Preparing and delivering briefs and training material on technical issues for Tribunal Members at workshops and other LPRT training events, as required. - Translating complex issues/terminology into language that is understood by Tribunal Members and stakeholders. - Developing and maintaining multidisciplinary resources to educate Tribunal Members and administration (lawyers, expert witnesses on assessment, new home builder warranty, property valuation, engineers, etc.) - 7.
+Where applicable, the Case Manager, working with the Tribunal Solicitors, is responsible for ensuring the effective use of law students and planning students.
+This includes: - Preparing and delivering training to students. - Providing clear instructions for student projects. - Providing constructive feedback to ensure development of the students. - Managing the students' workload to ensure timelines are adhered to. - 8.
+This position is responsible for supporting and contributing to the success of the Tribunal through the management of a portfolio of cases enabling consistent and efficient case management.
+This involves: - Facilitating the review of case management processes to improve the effective use of resources. - Encouraging the use of standard case management practices, methodology and processes. - Providing recommendations to management regarding policy, program and procedural changes/revisions. - Identifying trends, issues and GoA policies/legislation as well as other jurisdictional legislation that may impact the functioning of the Tribunal and its decisions - Providing management with an assessment of Tribunal decisions that impact other GoA ministries. - Development and implementation of best practices for case management. - 9.
+The Case Manager is responsible for activities specific to assessment matters.
+This involves: - Attending courses to remain current with emerging assessment trends and challenges as required. - Ensuring the Tribunal is aware of legislation or case law that could impact Tribunal decisions or process. - Providing case management support to expropriation applications, as required. - Assisting Tribunal members with individual assessment and/or decision writing training. - Reviewing the Tribunal's Rules and Procedures and making recommendations for updating, when required.

 RESPONSIBILITIES AND ACTIVITIES: The purpose of the job can be broken down in different responsibilities and end results.
 Each end result shows what the job is accountable for, within what framework and what the added value is.
 Normally a job has 4-8 core end results.
 For each end result, approximately 3-6 activities should be described (see Writing Guide Pages 9-10).
-Ensuring the Board is aware of legislation or plans that could impact Board decisions or process.
-Providing case management support to inter-municipal disputes, off-site levy and subdivision appeals, as required.
-Writing briefing notes and other communications to the Chair, Deputy Minister and/or Minister in support of applications that are before the board.
-Reviewing Board Rules and Procedures and making recommendations for updating, when required.